pawn-lang/pawndoc/pawndoc.md

 unattached documentation block at the start of the file for settings, styles, credits, and more.

-### Enumerations.
+### Documented Symbols

-`enum`s can be documented, but there's a small bug with them - they are only included in the output if you use them as an array size or constant, not a tag, nor if you only use a member:
+Most symbols can be documented - functions (all types), variables, constants, and enums.
+Things that can't be documented include pre-processor macros and enum members.
+Some comments are removed from the XML if their symbol isn't used - mainly constants and natives; variables and functions are always in the XML, even if they don't end up in the final AMX.
+Sadly, while enums can be documented, they are quite buggy - they are only included in the output if you use them as an array size or constant, not a tag, nor if you only use a member:

 ```pawn
 /**